cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 The manifest should be saved as a file named `quick-start.yml`.
 As you can see above, to start off the base manifest you declare a deployment of 3 replicas with associated metadata.

-The additional steps to complete building the manifest are:
+The additional steps to complete building the manifest are provided to be informative:
 + [Add & Configure Application Container](#add--configure-application-container)
 + [Add & Configure Secretless Sidecar Container](#add--configure-secretless-sidecar-container)

+A [Completed Application Deployment Manifest](#completed-application-deployment-manifest) is provided in the last section, where you'll actually create the `quick_start.yml`.

 #### Add & Configure Application Container